trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 (which actually contain public keys).
 The added burden in the PKI model is the ultimate authority is outsourced to your CA (Certificate Authority).

+I remember the pain our customers endured when I was with Voltage Security.
+While our product rendered their data safe, they still had to turn the crank at intervals and follow the dictates of their CA. The appliance served as a solid trust anchor, but it required one or more PKI keys for client assurance, trust, security, and privacy.
+(Subsequent key management was *vastly* easier thanks to the features and function of the appliance.)

 ## It's All About Trust

 Key management is hard. <br/>